 Connecting a Repository

-This guide shows how to connect a GitHub repository to your Figma file for Design Sync.
+This guide shows how to connect a GitHub repository to your Figma file.

 Time: 3 minutes Difficulty: Beginner